zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

 This archive contains sample programs for C++, Java, C#, VB, Ruby, Python and PHP.
-To build and run the demos follow the language specific instructions below.
+To build and run the demos, follow the language- specific instructions below.